Ronmaestro23/RJN-Voynich-grammar/README.md

 Full decipherment with grammar on all sections
 # Recursive Structural Decipherment of Voynichese

+## Core reading principle

+**Voynich tokens are not words.
+They are compressed operator-chains functioning as procedural instructions.**

+Voynichese is therefore not decoded word-by-word.
+It is parsed sequence-by-sequence through a structural-functional operator grammar.

 ## A Hierarchical Functional Process-Operator Grammar

 This repository presents a mathematically and statistically derived structural decipherment of Voynichese as a recursive hierarchical process-operator grammar.